Global-Chem/global-chem/paper.md

 # Statement of Purpose

 Chemical lists are private information that is buried within corporations protected under intellectual property/non-disclosure agreements or academic papers imprisoned by the paywall publication system of their own making.
 Neither academia nor industry is allowing real science to develop.
-Instead of sharing information we rely on complicated hard-coded algorithms making arbitrary decisions without actual scientific backing.
-`Global-Chem` has a lot potential purposes (teaching, inferences, cheminformatics) but our main perogative is to create a free record collection.
+Instead of sharing information we rely on convoluted hard-coded algorithms making arbitrary decisions without actual scientific reasoning to make up for the information gap. `Global-Chem` has a lot potential purposes (teaching, inferences, cheminformatics) but our main perogative is to create a free record collection to fill the gap.
 If we plant the seed now then, hopefully, our tree will grow.
 As it grows, the answers we seek will become more clear and reasoned with some level of scientific thought.
 We establish the global standard, where we all can edit freely and contribute together regardless of what your educational background is.
 It will be voted on by the common chemical community and experts in the field.
 Enjoy.

 # Acknowledgements